-A motion to appoint Mr. Jaime Aguilar to fill the vacant position for Greenlee County unincorporated, and appoint Mr. David Morse to fill the vacant position for the City of Safford on the Advisory Council on Aging.
+A motion to recommend approval of the nominations for Mr. Jaime Aguilar to fill the vacant position for Greenlee County unincorporated, and for Mr. David Morse to fill the vacant position for the City of Safford on the Advisory Council on Aging.